riaanwastaken/-RiaanTheron-WebPortfolio-/README.md

-# Online Portfolio of Riaan Theron
+# Online Resume of Riaan Theron

-a Static Online version of my Resume which I am continiously improving.
+I have created a static online version of my resume, which I continue to refine and enhance over time.

 ## Credits